-- Talking to someone about the exam to give or get information about the content of the exam. - Using the course manuscripts or lecture notes to find the answer to a question before you have completed the entire exam.
+- Talking to someone about the exam to give or get information about the content of the exam. - Digitizing the manuscript or using other means to do keyword searches to simply find answers without knowing the material in the manuscript. - Using the course manuscripts or lecture notes to find the answer to a question before you have completed the entire exam.
 (Although these sources can be used to find answers in an "open-book" format after you have completed the entire exam and still have remaining time.) - Using any other source material other than the course manuscripts and lecture notes to look up answers while taking the exam. - Letting someone else take the exam for you. - Taking the exam for someone else.